Financial Aid

 Terms of Payment

-All tuition and fees are payable at the Business Office.
+All tuition and fees are due on the first day of classes.
 No student is permitted to complete registration or attend classes until all fees and charges are paid or students have set up and are current with a payment plan.

-Transcripts will not be released to students who are indebted to the college.
+Transcripts will not be released to students who are indebted to the college unless they received Title IV funds.
 Registration at the college for another semester will not be permitted until any indebtedness is fully paid.
 In addition, the college will hold the diploma of any student who has met all graduation requirements but who has an outstanding student account balance.
 The diploma will be released to the student when the account is paid in full.

 Withdrawal Refund Policy